 We have summarised and signposted the most relevant sources of information for museums in the South West below.

 We feel one of our top priorities is looking after the wellbeing of each of us individually and of those we work and volunteer with.

-It is more important than ever that we mobilise the communities that have been formed within museums across the South West to support each other in the coming months.
+It is more important than ever that we mobilise the communities that have been formed within museums across the South West to support each other as we navigate the coming months.
 Reach out to those you work with, talk about how you are feeling and in turn listen and be open in your dialogue, join people together as we know you have been doing in such uplifting ways in the past year.

 The South West Museum Development team is here to support you.